KansasCityWomeninTechnology/cocktails-worksheets/docs/react/05-fact-display/README.md

 Remember that since there are only 5 facts and this is a random pick, the same fact may be chosen several times in a row, so it may look like there's nothing happening.

+Now, we might want to let people know how many facts there are to choose from.
+We can add another bit of text to the page, but in which file might we want to place that?

+We want to put it in _FactGenerator.jsx_.
+Why do we want to put it there, and where, exactly, should it go in that file?

+![HINT]
+> If you take a look at _App.jsx_ again, you'll see that the _App_ function calls `<WelcomeHeader />` and `<FactGenerator />`.
+All of our content that is not the welcome header is in _FactGenerator_.
+>
+> You can put the statement about how many facts there are anywhere you want, but it makes a lot of sense to put it below the button.
+The currently-selected fact will go above the button.
+Decide where you think it looks best and put it there.

+## Check your code

+How did you do?
+If you want to check your work against our answer key, you can look [here](https://github.com/KansasCityWomeninTechnology/Coding-and-Cocktails-Intro-to-React-answer-key).